HELMAB/chhankitek/README.md

 # Chhankitek for Laravel

 Cambodians use two types of calendars: the international calendar for civil purposes and the traditional calendar for religious purposes.
-Although called Chhankitek, which means lunar calendar, Khmer traditional calendar is a lunisolar calendar similar to some of the Hindu calendars and the Chinese calendar.
+Although called Chhankitek, which means lunar calendar, Khmer traditional calendar is a lunisolar calendar similar to some of the Hindu calendars and the Chinese calendar [see more](http://www.cam-cc.org/calendar/).

 ## Installation

 You can install the package via composer: